List of Ligatures: Guide For Typographers

 History reaches as far back as the Sumerian cuneiform, the earliest type of writing, and contains several ligature examples.

 Many historical scripts use ligatures.

 Scribes have also used ligatures to speed up writing.

-They were a natural evolution of language and writing, considering that it was handwritten.
+They were a natural evolution of spoken and written language.